 In the larger world outside of education, we use content, ideas, skills, and strategies across disciplines to make sense of situations, solve problems, and complete everyday tasks.
 These are skills that drive our careers.
 Our pathways are not directed by the disciplines, but by larger concepts or ideas that utilize all the disciplines and their associated skills as tools to achieve success in our endeavors, whatever they may be.

 Classrooms across the nation have to live beyond just theory, implementing pedagogy in practical instruction.
 Transdisciplinary instruction doesn’t happen overnight.
-It takes thoughtful planning, robust examples to reflect upon, continual practice, and professional development.
+It takes thoughtful planning, robust examples to reflect upon, continual practice, and professional learning.
 Discovery Education supports educators in taking steps towards practical application of this type of instruction through Discovery Education STEM Connect, a resource which helps the classroom walls fade away and opens the world to students.